spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 ---
-title: HowTo - Install Spryker in AWS Environment
+title: HowTo - Install Spryker in AWS environment
 description: Learn how to configure native AWS services to prepare infrastructure for successful Spryker installation in AWS environment and about the installation itself.
 last_updated: Jun 16, 2021
 template: howto-guide-template